Discover Malta's

 etched in stone

-Located at a crossroads in the central Mediterranean, the Maltese Islands have experienced the comings and goings of many different cultures and societies over time, reflected in the diverse archaeological record present on the island.
-Graffiti from various periods of Maltese history are present on the island, from prehistoric etchings on temples to aircraft depictions of the mid-20th century.
+Located at a crossroads in the central Mediterranean, the Maltese Islands have experienced the comings and goings of many different cultures and societies over time, reflected in a diverse and rich archaeological record.
+Graffiti from various periods of Maltese history are present on the island, from ship graffiti on prehistoric megalithic structures to aircraft depictions of the mid-20th century on chapels.

 Tarxien Ship Graffiti - An illustration by Diana Woolner (1957:62) of the incisions found on one of the megaliths at Tarxien temples.